supervisely-ecosystem/import-dicom-studies/README.md

 Learn more how to deal with images groups in [Import images groups](https://ecosystem.supervise.ly/apps/import-images-groups) readme

+🏋️ Starting from version `v1.2.7` application supports import from special directory on your local computer.
+It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using drag-ang-drop mechanism:

+1. Run agent on your computer where data is stored.
+2. Copy your data to special folder on your computer that was created by agent.
+Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
+Learn more [in documentation](https://github.com/supervisely/docs/blob/master/customization/agents/agent-storage/agent-storage.md).
+3. Go to `Team Files` -> `Supervisely Agent` and find your folder there.
+4. Right click to open context menu and start app.
+Now app will upload data directly from your computer to the platform.

 # Preparation

 **Archive** `zip`, `tar`, `tar.xz`, `tar.gz`